For good deals on 357 magnum ammo go to

 By Chuck Hawks

 I have been reloading the .357 Magnum since the middle 1960's.
-I have found Winchester W231 and Hodgdon HS-6 powders excellent for low and medium velocity loads and H-110, W296, and Hercules 2400 powders excellent for maximum loads with bullets from 125-158 grains.
+I have found Winchester W231 and Hodgdon HS-6 powders excellent for low and medium velocity loads and H-110, W296 and Hercules 2400 powders excellent for maximum loads with bullets weighing from 125-158 grains.

-The 110 and 125 grain bullets are the top choices for personal defense (against "bad guys"), but have not provided top accuracy in my .357 handguns.
-I have found the 140-146 grain bullets to be a good all-around choice for use in the field, and very accurate.
-The heavy 158-160 grain bullets are the ticket for many big game hunting applications and for defense in the field (against large predators).
+The various 125-129 grain bullets are the top choices for personal defense against "bad guys", but have not provided top accuracy in my .357 handguns.
+I have found the 140-146 grain bullets to be a good all-around choice for use in the field and very accurate.
+The heavy 158-180 grain bullets are the ticket for many big game hunting applications and for defense in the field (against large predators).

-The Handgun Reloading section of the Speer Reloading Manual Number 13 shows that 7.6 grains of W231 powder will drive their 125 grain bullets to a MV of 1129 fps, and 8.3 grains of W231 will drive the same bullets to a MV of 1168 fps.
+The Handgun Reloading section of the Speer Reloading Manual Number 14 shows that 16.5 grains of 2400 powder will drive their 125 grain bullets to a MV of 1335 fps, and 17.5 grains of 2400 will drive the same bullets to a MV of 1409 fps.

-The 140 grain bullet can be driven to a MV of 1005 fps by 8.8 grains of HS6 powder, or 978 fps by 6.3 grains of W231 powder.
+The 140 grain bullet can be driven to a MV of 1005 fps by 8.8 grains of HS6 powder, or 1142 fps by 9.8 grains of HS-6.
 I have found these to be useful practice and small game loads.

-On the other hand, 13.1 grains of 2400 powder will drive the 140 grain bullet to a MV of 1219 fps, and a maximum load of 15.1 grains of 2400 will drive the same bullet to a MV of 1298 fps.
-These are good full power loads.
+On the other hand, 16.2 grains of H110 powder will drive the 140 grain bullet to a MV of 1323 fps, and a maximum load of 17.2 grains of H110 will drive the same bullet to a MV of 1352 fps.
+These are good full power hunting loads.

-For heavy loads the Speer Reloading Manual Number 13 shows that 13.9 grains of H110 will drive their 158 grain bullets to a MV of 1151 fps, and 15.5 grains of H110 will drive those bullets to a MV of 1217 fps.
+For heavy loads, the Speer Reloading Manual shows that 13.9 grains of H110 will drive their 158 grain bullets to a MV of 1151 fps, and 15.5 grains of H110 will drive those bullets to a MV of 1217 fps.
 These Speer velocities were measured in a 6" S&W revolver barrel using Speer cases and CCI primers.

-Note: A full length article about the .357 Magnum can be found on the Handgun Cartridge Page.
+Note: A full length article about the .357 Magnum can be found on the Handgun Cartridges page.